Indie game: Fears regarding saturation and discoverability (2015−present)

+Several games during this time have still seen success, including games that were referred to as "indie darlings."
+Some of the most popular indie games from this time were primarily popularized over social media and spawned cultural phenomena, such as Undertale (2015) and Among Us (2018), with the latter being one of the most popular games during the COVID-19 pandemic in 2020 and 2021 with half a billion players.
+A similar example is Lethal Company, which was released into early access in 2023 and was popularized through internet culture, becoming one of the most played games of the year.
+More commercially successful games from this time include Enter the Gungeon, Stardew Valley, Hollow Knight, and Cuphead.

 Other regions

 Indie games are generally associated with Western regions, specifically with North American, European, and Oceanic areas.
 However, other countries have had similar expansions of indie games that have intersected with the global industry.

 Japanese doujin soft

 In Japan, the doujin soft community has generally been treated as a hobbyist activity up through the 2010s.
 Computers and bedroom coding had taken off similarly in the late 1970s and early 1980s, but the computer market was quickly overwhelmed by consoles.
 Still, hobbyist programmers continued to develop games.
 One area that Japan had focused on were game development kits, specialized software that would allow users to create their own games.
-A key line of these were produced by ASCII Corporation, which published ASCII a hobbyist programming magazine that users could share their programs with.
+A key line of these were produced by ASCII Corporation, which published ASCII, a hobbyist programming magazine that users could share their programs with.
 Over time, ASCII saw the opportunity to publish game development kits, and by 1992, released the first commercial version of the RPG Maker software.
 While the software cost money to obtain, users could release completed games with it as freeware or commercial products, which established the potential for a commercial independent games market by the early 2000s, aligning with the popularity of indie games in the West.